 Origin and Purpose

 1.2 In response to these crises, the IMF’s ministerial-level Interim Committee (since renamed the International Monetary and Financial Committee, or IMFC) in April 1995 requested a set of standards to guide IMF member countries in providing economic and financial statistics to the public.
-In June 1995, the Group of Seven (G-7) heads of state at their summit in Halifax, Canada, made a similar request to the IMF.
-The Interim Committee in October 1995 endorsed the establishment of standards to guide member countries in disseminating their economic and financial data to the public and the creation of an electronic bulletin board on the IMF website.
+In June 1995, the Group of Seven (G-7) Heads of State at their summit in Halifax, Canada, made a similar request to the IMF.
+The Interim Committee in October 1995 endorsed the establishment of standards to guide member countries in disseminating their economic and financial data to the public, and the creation of an electronic bulletin board on the IMF website.

-1.3 Following consultations by the IMF with national statistical agencies on best practices in disseminating economic and financial data to the public and on the needs of various data users in the financial community, the IMF’s Executive Board in March 1996 approved the Special Data Dissemination Standard (SDDS) as the first of the two-tier data standards initiatives.2 The IMF’s Executive Board established the SDDS to guide member countries (in particular those that have or that might seek access to international capital markets) in providing economic and financial data to the public.
+1.3 Following consultations by the IMF with national statistical agencies on best practices in disseminating economic and financial data to the public and on the needs of various data users in the financial community, the IMF’s Executive Board in March 1996 approved the Special Data Dissemination Standard (SDDS) as the first of a two-tier data standards initiative.2 The Executive Board established the SDDS to guide member countries (in particular those that have or that might seek access to international capital markets) in providing economic and financial data to the public.
 The goal was to enhance the availability of timely and comprehensive statistics, thereby facilitating countries’ pursuit of sound macroeconomic policies and the improved functioning of financial markets.
 A related objective was to help prevent or mitigate financial crises by enhancing access to information critical to policymakers and participants in world capital markets.
 Subscription to the SDDS was opened to member countries in April 1996.

-1.4 In the same year, the IMF established an electronic bulletin board, the Dissemination Standards Bulletin Board (DSBB), on the IMF website at http://dsbb.imf.org, as part of the data standards initiatives to support ready access by the public to information on countries’ data dissemination practices.
+1.4 In the same year, the IMF established an electronic bulletin board, the Dissemination Standards Bulletin Board (DSBB), on the IMF website at http://dsbb.imf.org, as part of the data standards initiative to support ready access by the public to information on countries’ data dissemination practices.